open-xchange/appsuite-frontend/documentation/customize/app/first-app.md

 # i18n

-To use the proven way to translate your OX App Suite application, you should now check out the [documentation](http://oxpedia.org/wiki/index.php?title=AppSuite:I18n) about all [i18n](http://oxpedia.org/wiki/index.php?title=AppSuite:I18n) tasks.
+To use the proven way to translate your OX App Suite application, you should now check out the [documentation about all i18n tasks]({{ site.baseurl }}/ui/how-to/i18n.html).
-Please browse to the [i18n](http://oxpedia.org/wiki/index.php?title=AppSuite:I18n) page.

 # Further Reading

-- Congratulations you have just built your first app for OX App Suite, but please keep in mind that there are [quite a few options](http://oxpedia.org/wiki/index.php?title=AppSuite:Developing_for_the_UI#What_can_i_build.3F) for developing for OX App Suite.
+- Congratulations you have just built your first app for OX App Suite, but please keep in mind that there are [quite a few options]({{ site.baseurl }}/ui/customize.html) for developing for OX App Suite.

 - In case you want to upgrade your existing app for OX App Suite, read [the upgrade guide](http://oxpedia.org/wiki/index.php?title=AppSuite:Upgrade_app_using_yo).